itsmeprateek/Solvers/README.md

 You can watch this video demonistration too https://youtu.be/LORUOoegAOM

-WE ARE SOLVERS
+WE ARE SOLVERS->
-PRATEEK KUMAR
+PRATEEK KUMAR-
-SAKSHI DUBEY
+SAKSHI DUBEY-
-VIJYA SINGH
+VIJYA SINGH-